Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Introduction

-Then, we present a Minimax-action-free PI algorithm for NS-CSGs inspired by recent work for finite state spaces \cite{DB:21}, which we generalise by using novel representations for the value functions and strategies, constant-piecewise-linear (CON-PWL) and constant-piecewise-constant (CON-PWC), to ensure finite representability and measurability.
+Then, we present a policy iteration (PI) algorithm for NS-CSGs inspired by recent work for finite state spaces \cite{DB:21}, which we generalise by using novel representations for the value functions and strategies, to ensure finite representability and measurability.
 This allows us to overcome the main issue that arises when solving Borel state space CSGs with PI, namely that the value function may change from a Borel measurable function to a non-Borel measurable function across iterations.

 The PI algorithm adopts the alternating player choices proposed in \cite{DB:21} and removes the need to solve normal-form games and MDPs at each iteration.
 To the best of our knowledge, these are the first implementable algorithms for solving zero-sum CSGs over Borel state spaces with convergence guarantees.
-Finally, we illustrate our approach by modelling a dynamic vehicle parking as an NS-CSG and synthesizing (approximately optimal) strategies using a prototype implementation of our B-PWC VI algorithm.
+Finally, we illustrate our approach by modelling a dynamic vehicle parking as an NS-CSG and synthesizing (approximately optimal) strategies using a prototype implementation of our VI algorithm.

 We note that we assume a \emph{fully observable} game setting.
-While it is relatively straightforward to generalise NS-CSGs with partial observability, since NS-CSGs already include perception functions that generate observations, there are no general algorithmic methods for value and strategy computation in the partially observable game setting.
-We believe that an approach similar to~\cite{NB-AB-AL-QG:20,VK-MS-NB-MB-VL:22}, which converts imperfect-information games to perfect-information, can potentially be used to enable the solution of partially observable NS-CSGs.
+While it is relatively straightforward to generalise the NS-CSG model to partial observability, since NS-CSGs already include perception functions that generate observations, there are no general algorithmic methods for value and strategy computation in the partially observable game setting; {\revise see \cite{RY-GS-GN-DP-MK:23-2} for a one-sided variant of neuro-symbolic partially observable stochastic games that shares its syntax with NS-CSGs.
+In the general two-sided case,} we believe that an approach similar to~\cite{NB-AB-AL-QG:20,VK-MS-NB-MB-VL:22}, which converts imperfect-information games to perfect-information, can potentially be used to enable the solution of partially observable NS-CSGs.